-The endless wait for summer is almost at an end – so it’s time to start planning that getaway.
+The endless wait for summer is finally over – so it’s time to start planning that getaway.
 Whether it’s a quick jaunt close to home or an elaborate escape further afield, here are five destinations sure to please.

 It doesn’t get better than summer in the Gateway City, according to Alper Oztok, the General Manager at Four Seasons Hotel St. Louis.
 “The weather is beautiful, especially in May and June,” he says.
 “It’s the perfect time to go to outdoor concerts or sporting events.”

 But the star of the show is the famous Gateway Arch.
-The tallest man-made monument in the Western Hemisphere reopened last July after a USD 380 million restoration project that extended to the riverfront green space.
-Book a room with a wall of windows overlooking the 630-foot-high (190-metre) icon, and take a tram ride to the top.
+The tallest man-made monument in the Western Hemisphere stands next to the Mississippi River, surrounded by landscaped plazas and riverfront green spaces made for exploring.
+One of the best views of the 190-metre (630-foot) icon is from a plush velvet chaise next to floor-to-ceiling windows in your guest room.
 Or do as Oztok does and put on your running shoes.
 “A beautiful way to start your day,” he says, “is by running or biking along the path that goes by the Arch.”